Home > Frequently Asked Questions

 Does Vanderbilt offer National Merit and Achievement Scholarships?

-Yes, Vanderbilt provides scholarship assistance for admitted and enrolled students who are named National Merit or Achievement Finalists.
+Yes, Vanderbilt provides scholarship assistance for admitted and enrolled students who are named National Merit Finalists.
 Students must designate Vanderbilt as their first choice school with the National Merit Corporation by the final deadline and enroll as an entering freshman student to receive Vanderbilt's National Merit or Achievement Scholarship.
 For those finalists who also receive one of Vanderbilt's merit scholarships, we guarantee an additional $2,000 in National Merit or Achievement total scholarship dollars per year from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).
-Those finalists who do not receive an additional merit scholarship from Vanderbilt will receive a total of $5,000 per year in National Merit or Achievement scholarship from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).
+Those finalists who do not receive an additional merit scholarship from Vanderbilt will receive a total of $5,000 per year in National Merit scholarship from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).

 My classmate received a merit scholarship from Vanderbilt, but she is planning to attend another university.
 May I use it or will you re-award her scholarship?